beginning of content

 Temporary conductive hearing loss can be caused by:

-Sensorineural hearing loss is caused by a problem in the inner ear or the auditory nerve.
-It can be caused by:
+Sensorineural hearing loss can be caused by:

-Sensorineural hearing losses are usually permanent.
+Sensorineural hearing loss is usually permanent.

 What are the signs of hearing loss?